seongmin-mun/Corpora/APIK/README.md

 </div>

+# Examples for the functions of each postposition

 ## <i>-ey</i>

 Location (LOC) is a function that represents the spatial place where an event occurs.
 In the following sentence (i.e. this sentence is extracted from the file <i>V-phamwuthita</i> in the Sejong Electronic Dictionary), <i>-ey</i> is playing the same role as <i>in</i> in English.